 Choose powdered enzyme detergent over the liquid variety and get the one with the most grease eating enzymes.
 With the water set at 90 ºC, add the two and select the largest load option.
 The enzyme detergent and oxygen bleach remove any sticky residue and leave the inside of your washing machine sparkling clean.

 Citric acid is a natural and powerful cleaning agent for removing soap scum, limescale, bad smells and any build up inside the washer.

 Mix one cup of citric acid with half a cup of baking soda and set the water temperature at 90 ºC.

 This chemical is a powerful washing machine cleaning ingredient for eradicating mould, limescale, bacteria and viruses.

 Add one litre of hydrogen peroxide to water set at 90 ºC on a long wash cycle.
 Allow it to soak for about three hours for the best results.

-You’ll need to run this process a couple of times for front loading washing machines.
+You’ll need to run this process a couple of times for front loader washing machines.

-This is the best cleaning agent for bad odour, but you can only use it with cold or warm water set at 40 0C Celsius.
+This is the best cleaning agent for bad odour, but you can only use it with cold or warm water set at 40-degree celsius.

 Observe caution when using chlorine bleach because it can penetrate porous surfaces such as porcelain or plastic inner drums of your washer.
 Chlorine bleach also fails to eliminate limescale and mould.